wp-plugins/live-chats-for-woocommerce-all-in-one/readme.txt

 Stable tag: trunk
 Contributors: Chudesnet

-Live Chats for WooCommerce Plugin enables simple switch between most popular Live Chat widgets for woocommrce sites.
+Live Chats for WooCommerce Plugin enables simple switch between most popular Live Chat widgets for WooCommerce sites.

 == Description ==

 Live Chats for WooCommrce - All in One is a simple WP plugin that enables you to easy switch between the most popular Live Chats widgets for WooCommrce.
-Current version contains [Zopim](http://zopim.com/ "Zopim official site")  live chat and [Olrak](http://olark.com "Official chat site") live chat.
+Current version contains Zopim live chat and Olark live chat.

 = Every chat included in this plugin supports the following features =